-To practice all of the skills that students have learned over the course of the module in a game-like setting.
+• To practice all of the skills that students have learned over the course of the module in a game-like setting.

-- Create a scrimmage opportunity for the last lesson.
-Divide class into two. - No offside. - Players can only hold the ball for 5 seconds.
-Defence is body position only (no stick/body checking). - To score you have to pass it successfully to the goalie that you are attacking (they are on the same team).
+• Create a scrimmage opportunity for the last lesson.
+Divide class into two.
+No offside.
+Players can only hold the ball for 5 seconds.
+Defence is body position only (no stick/body checking).
+To score you have to pass it successfully to the goalie that you are attacking (he/she is on the same team).